 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
 Clean and polish the shaft sleeve, or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.
 If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.

-To ease installation of the seal, lubricate the seal liner (10) with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows, (see Figure 3).
+Discard the spring centering washer included with the seal.
+It is not used in this applicatrion.
+To ease installation of the seal, lubricate the bellows, sleeve and stationary seat O-ring with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
+Assemble the seal as follows (see Figure 3).